Giving plastic surgery as a gift

 "For a simple injectable, it could be as low as a few hundred dollars," a California-based plastic surgeon told ABC's Good Morning America.
 "If we're talking about a full mommy makeover, which could include a tummy tuck and a breast lift or a breast augmentation, it could be anywhere between $7,000 and $15,000."

 The gift recipient should feel comfortable with his or her plastic surgeon and know that they are certified by the American Board of Plastic Surgery and are operating out of an accredited facility.
-Safety is always paramount when giving the gift of cosmetic surgery
+Safety is always paramount when giving the gift of cosmetic surgery.

-The mission of the American Society for Aesthetic Plastic Surgery (ASAPS) includes medical education, public education and patient advocacy.
+The mission of the Aesthetic Society includes medical education, public education and patient advocacy.
 Plastic Surgery News Briefs are summaries of current stories found through various news and magazine outlets that relate to or mention plastic surgery and cosmetic procedures.
-The views expressed in these news articles do not necessarily reflect the opinions of ASAPS, but are merely published as an educational service to our members and the general public.
+The views expressed in these news articles do not necessarily reflect the opinions of the Aesthetic Society, but are merely published as an educational service to our members and the general public.
 For additional information on these subjects and other plastic surgery related topics, please go to www.surgery.org

 Related Articles